 Makes 36 cookies

 I only had the one baking sheet, so I baked them in two batches.
 It certainly adds to the time required to make these.
-I went with the nine minute baking time which left the cookies good and chewy on the inside.
+I went with the nine minute baking time which left me with a cookie that is good and chewy on the inside.
 The only significant difference between my recipe and the one on the bag was that I used artificial instead of pure vanilla extract.